Treatment and diagnostics for abroad

 • Discount users service

-to 7%
+Up to 7%

 • Treatment success:

-• Number of clinics for strabismus treatment:
+• Number of hospitals for strabismus treatment:

 29